Note 16 - Earnings Per Share

 two-class method for calculating EPS unless the treasury stock method results in lower EPS.
 The

 two-class method is an allocation of earnings/(loss) between the holders of common stock and a company’s participating security holders.
 Under the

 two-class method, earnings/(loss) for the reporting period is calculated by taking the net income (loss) for the period, less both the dividends declared in the period on participating securities (whether or

 notpaid) and the dividends accumulated for the period on cumulative preferred stock (whether or

-2,450,980shares of Series A Preferred Stock, all of which could potentially be dilutive.
-For all periods presented, the weighted-average dilutive impact, if any, of these shares was excluded from the calculation of diluted earnings (loss) per common share because their inclusion would have been anti-dilutive.
+2.5million shares of Series A Preferred Stock, all of which could potentially be dilutive.
+For the Successor period presented, the weighted-average dilutive impact, if any, of these shares was excluded from the calculation of diluted earnings (loss) per common share because their inclusion would have been anti-dilutive.
 As a result, dilutive earnings (loss) per share is equal to basic earnings (loss) per share.

 December 6, 2018through

 January 31, 2019

 Under the terms and conditions of the Company’s Participating Preferred Stock Agreement, the holders of the preferred stock had the right to receive dividends or dividend equivalents should the Company declare dividends on its common stock on a